Documentation-Pro/react-calendar.github.io/docs/pages/project-structure.md

     └── setupTests.js
 ```

-Furture there are other ways to struture the app
+There are other ways to struture the app

 !!!
 Info
     Grouping by features or routes